When it comes to motherhood, there is a lot of pressure to be perfect.

 One of the most important characteristics of a good mother is allowing their children the space to do so.

 A good mother is an open book.
 A blank page, ready for anything.
 She is kind and understanding.

 She wants her children to live their best lives, and she strives for her own happiness as an aspiration for her children.
 She is content and content to be so.

 I have also added a post that discusses the attributes of a good father, which is also worth a read.

 Conclusion – Are These The Only Qualities A Mother Should Have?

 When it comes to the qualities of a good mother, you need to assess your own personal situation.

 We derive from different backgrounds with diverse budgets.
 Some of us live in a large house with an even larger yard, and some live in a flat with a window box for a garden.

-Neither of which is wrong, but you must work with what you have and not judge or compare yourself to others.
+Neither is wrong, but you must work with what you have and not judge or compare yourself to others.

 Comparing yourself to others is wasted energy that you could be putting into making your own life more unique.